wp-plugins/gabfire-media-module/readme.txt

 == Installation ==

-You can install the Gabfire Widget Pack from your WordPress Dashboard or manually via FTP.
+You can install the Gabfire Media module Pack from your WordPress Dashboard or manually via FTP.

 = From WordPress Dashboard =

 # Navigate to 'Plugins -> Add New' from your WordPress dashboard.
-# Search for `Gabfire Widget Pack` and install it.
+# Search for `Gabfire Media Module` and install it.
 # Activate the plugin from Plugins menu.

 = Manual Installation =